orchidsoftware/orchid.software/source/en/docs/quickstart.md

 }
 ```

 Now our utility is displayed on the left menu and is active when visiting.
-Navigation can be carried out not only through transitions from the menu but also through bread crumbs,
+Navigation is carried out not only through transitions from the menu but also through bread crumbs,
 to add them to our screen you need to add a new ad in the `routes/breadcrumbs.php` by route name.

 ```php